CiscoTestAutomation/unicon.plugins/docs/user_guide/services/generic_services.rst

 ===============   =======================     ========================================
 command           str                         switchover command to be issued on device.
-                                              default command is "redundancy force-switchover" dialog            Dialog                      additional dialogs/new dialogs which are not handled by default. timeout           int                         timeout value in sec, Default Value is 500 sec sync_standby      boolean                     Flag to decide whether to wait for standby to be UP or Not. default: True prompt_recovery   boolean                     Enable/Disable prompt recovery feature.
-Default is False. reload_creds      list or str ('default')     Credentials to use if device prompts for user/pw.
+                                              default command is "redundancy force-switchover" reply             Dialog                      additional dialogs/new dialogs which are not handled by default. timeout           int                         timeout value in sec, Default Value is 500 sec sync_standby      boolean                     Flag to decide whether to wait for standby to be UP or Not. default: True prompt_recovery   boolean                     Enable/Disable prompt recovery feature.
+Default is False. switchover_creds  list or str ('default')     Credentials to use if device prompts for user/pw.
 ===============   =======================     ========================================

  return :